axle-dev/ts-narrow/README.md

 ### ensure
 Throws if target is `null` or `undefined`.
-Can receive a optional message or anything that extends Error to customize the message to be throw.
+Can receive an optional message or anything that extends Error to customize the message to be throw.

 ### isLiteral
 Checks if target is a literal with specific value.